ctuwuzida/rdash-angular/README.md

 ## Responsive, bloat free, bootstrap powered admin style dashboard!
 [![Gitter](https://badges.gitter.im/Join Chat.svg)](https://gitter.im/rdash/rdash-angular?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-rdash-angular is an AngularJS implementation of the RDash admin dashboard.
+rdash-angular is an AngularJS impslementation of the RDash admin dashboard.
 The dashboard uses a small number of modules to get you started, along with some handy directives and controllers to speed up development using the dashboard.

 Check out the live example!